ACEnglish/truvari/README.md

 4. Finally, paste ALL of the information inside `giab_report.txt` into the "RawData" tab.
 Be careful not to alter the report text in any way.
 If successul, the "Formatted" tab you will have a fully formated report.

-This currently only works with GIAB SV v0.5.
+While truvari can use other benchmark sets, this formatted report currently only works with GIAB SV v0.5 and v0.6.
 Work will need to be done to ensure Truvari can parse future GIAB SV releases.

-ftp://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/data/AshkenazimTrio/analysis/NIST_UnionSVs_12122017/
+ftp://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/data/AshkenazimTrio/analysis/NIST_SVs_Integration_v0.6/

 Include Bed & VCF Header Contigs
 --------------------------------